Makgadikgadi Pan: Flora

-The pans themselves are salty desert whose only plant life is a thin layer of blue-green algae.
+The pans themselves are a salty desert whose only plant life is a thin layer of blue-green algae.
 However the fringes of the pan are salt marshes and further out these are circled by grassland and then shrubby savanna.
 The prominent baobab trees found in the area function as local landmarks.
 One of them, named after James Chapman, served as an unofficial post office for 19th-century explorers.